Bryan Coast: Eltanin Bay

 A bay about 35 nmi wide in southern Bellingshausen Sea.

 It indents the coast of Ellsworth Land west of Wirth Peninsula.

 Mapped by USGS from surveys and United States Navy air photos, 1961-66.

-Named by US-ACAN for the United States Antarctic Research Program (USARP) oceanographic research ship Eltanin which has made numerous research cruises in the South Pacific Ocean.
+Named by US-ACAN for the United States Antarctic Research Program (USARP) oceanographic research ship USNS Eltanin which has made numerous research cruises in the South Pacific Ocean.